One Piece Film: Red delivers an electrifyingly fun (for fans) addition to the long-running canon.

-Over two decades have passed since the first chapter of Eiichiro Oda’s long-running magnum opus, One Piece, changed manga forever and continues to be the one of the most successful and beloved entertainment franchises in history.
+Over two decades have passed since the first chapter of Eiichiro Oda’s long-running magnum opus, One Piece, changed manga forever and continues to be one of the most successful and beloved entertainment franchises in history.
 The manga still sails on, of course, a whopping 1065 chapters and counting.
-But while the main story is far from complete, the off-shoot films appear to be hitting a bit of a fifth gear in this new era of pirate anime adaptations.
+But while the main story is far from complete, the offshoot films are hitting a bit of a fifth gear in this new era of pirate anime adaptations.

-Or maybe we should say fifteenth gear.
-One Piece Film: Red is the fifteenth feature film in the series, after all.
+Or we could say fifteenth gear.
+One Piece Film: Red is the 15th feature film in the series, after all.
 But as usual, it has nothing really to do with the plot of the manga or anime, and it exists in-between arcs of the show without reckoning with the consequences of said arcs.
-It’s a standalone adventure that breaks the continuity of the canon, and purposefully so.
-It’s designed so that newcomers to One Piece can jump in and enjoy the action as much as they reasonably can, despite having no idea who these characters might actually be in context.
+It’s a standalone adventure that breaks the canon’s continuity, and purposefully so.
+It’s designed so that newcomers to One Piece can jump in and enjoy the action as much as possible, even if they have no idea who these characters are in context.

 The main draw for most One Piece fans going into One Piece Film: Red is undoubtedly the promise of new insight into Red-Haired Shanks, who was revealed in the film’s marketing to be the father of Uta.
 Since the beginning of One Piece, Shanks has cast a heavy, unburdened shadow over the story, barely showing up or being mentioned despite his larger-than-life status as the original mentor of the series’ protagonist, Monkey D. Luffy.
 That’s right, it’s been over 20 years, and we really don’t know all that much about the man who gave Luffy his signature straw hat, served as a cabin boy for the former King of the Pirates (whose wealth and fame mantra kickstarted the entire franchise), and is currently one of the four emperors of the sea.

 But One Piece Film: Red is certainly of a closer kind to One Piece: Stampede, a similarly absurd battle royale of established characters duking it out amongst not just each other, but a common, seemingly unstoppable enemy.
-Gorō Taniguchi directs the film with Tsutomu Kuroiwa as screenwriter, but with Oda serving as executive producer of course.
-And the result is a similarly cathartic joyride through the series’ boundless mythology.
+Gorō Taniguchi directs the film, with Tsutomu Kuroiwa as screenwriter, and Oda serving as executive producer, of course.
+And the result is a similarly cathartic joyride through the series’s boundless mythology.
 Most of the amusement to be had in One Piece Film: Red is through intertextual character interactions and a “let’s party” atmosphere that actually fits in nicely with the “let’s party” mentality of its main character, Luffy.

-There are just built-in limitations for anime movies with thousands of episodes and reading material separating established fans from newcomers.
-A film doesn’t need to be all things to all people in order to be worth anyone’s time, thank Goda.
+There are just built-in limitations in anime, with thousands of episodes and reading material that separate established fans from newcomers.
+A film doesn’t need to be all things to all people to be worth anyone’s time, thank Goda.
 But there is something to be said about what movies like this are really for.
 If not to draw in new audiences, at least to give the people who already consider themselves nakama a chance to see a gorgeous animated adventure on the big screen.
-With characters who provide the instant gratification of comfort that only decades of consistently stellar storytelling will earn you.
+With characters who provide the instant gratification of comfort that only decades of consistently stellar storytelling can earn you.

-One Piece Film: Red is now playing in theaters.
+One Piece Film: Red is available to stream on Crunchyroll.
 Watch the trailer here.

 REVIEW RATING